ElectronicCats/CayenneLPP/README.md

 This version of the library includes several IPSO data types not included in the original work by [Johan Stokking](https://github.com/TheThingsNetwork/arduino-device-lib) or most of the forks and side works by other people.
 In addition it includes fully backwards compatibly decoder in JavaScript, suitable for implementations with NodeRED or TTN, for instance.

+## Dependencies

+When using the decoder, you must install the [ArduinoJson 6.X](https://arduinojson.org/) library.
+You can find it in both the Arduino IDE and PlatformIO library managers.

 ## API Reference

 The `CayenneLPP` class enables Arduino devices to encode data with the Cayenne Lower Power Protocol (LPP).
 [Read more about Cayenne LPP](https://mydevices.com/cayenne/docs/#lora-cayenne-low-power-payload)